 Trespass and Burglary

-Trespass and Burglary involve entering into or remaining on someone else’s property without consent.
+Trespass and Burglary involve entering or remaining on someone else’s property without consent.
 Both of these crimes are routinely prosecuted in Kansas and Missouri courts, and the potential consequences range anywhere from a fine to imprisonment, or both!
-In the blink of an eye, the State can take away your money and your freedom.
-On top of that, you could have a stain on your record that will follow you everywhere you go.
-If you’ve been charged with trespassing or burglary, you’ll need nothing but the best criminal defense attorney to protect your rights.
+In the blink of an eye, allegations like these can cost you everything.
+To make matters even more complicated, you may have to live life with a conviction on your record.
+If you’ve been charged with trespassing or burglary, you must retain the best criminal defense attorney in Kansas City.

 Law and Consequences